davebanerjee/davebanerjee.github.io/_posts/2022-11-20-hedonistic-extreme-utilitarianism-and-nozicks-experience-machine.md

 layout: post
 title:  "Hedonistic Extreme Utilitarianism and Nozick's Experience Machine"
 date:   2022-11-20 00:51:56 -0500
-categories: dog
-comments: true
+permalink: /blog/hedonistic-extreme-utilitarianism-and-nozick's-experience-machine/
 ---

+*8 min read*
+{:.lead}

+1.
+{:toc}

 Utilitarianism is the ethical theory that the goodness of an action is determined by the consequences of that action.
 In this post, I argue that hedonistic extreme utilitarianism is the strongest form of utilitarianism.
 Then, I rehash Robert Nozick’s *Experience Machine* thought experiment.
 Finally, I contend that Nozick misinterprets pleasure, which compromises his argument.

-*NOTE: I do not identify as utilitarian.
+*I do not identify as utilitarian.
 This post assumes moral realism, even though I am a moral anti-realist.*
+{:.note}

 # Clarifying Utilitarianism